cdevshub/afero-devdocs/docs/StandaloneHub.md

 Afero provides a Debian Repository for the packages we publish.
 If you add our repository to your system’s Advanced Packaging Tool (APT) sources list, you can install and update packages through the normal Debian package tools, such as `aptitude` and `apt-get`.

-**1.** Run the following commands to download a script that will add Afero to your APT sources:
+**1**&nbsp;&nbsp;Run the following commands to download a script that will add Afero to your APT sources:

 ```
 $ wget https://cdn.afero.io/repo/deb/addrepo.sh